MikVito/MikVito/README.md

 I'm an aspiring QA Engineer based in Helsinki, Finland 🇫🇮
 Currently studying at Hexlet, learning manual testing, web testing, and Java basics.
-I have a technical education in System Administration from Careeria Porvoo.
+I have a technical degree in System Administration from Careeria (Finland).
 I’m skilled in setting up Windows servers, virtual machines, and IT environments.

 💼 Open to work and collaboration opportunities